KalicoCrew/kalico/docs/MPC.md

 filament_diameter: 1.75
   # default=1.75 (mm)
 filament_density: 1.1
-  # An initial setting of 1.1 (g/mm^2) should work well for most filaments.
+  # An initial setting of 1.1 (g/mm^2) could be a good starting point for tuning.
   # The Default, if not specified, is 0.0
 filament_heat_capacity: 1.3
-  # A initial setting of 1.3 (J/g/K) should work well for most filaments.
+  # A initial setting of 1.3 (J/g/K) could be a good starting point for tuning.
   # The Default, if not specified, is 0.0
 ```